2.11 Provisions and contingencies

 Sales are recognised, net of returns and trade discounts, rebates, and Goods and Services Tax (GST).

-Under the Company's standard contract terms, customers have a right of return goods as per Company's policy.
+Under the Company’s standard contract terms, the Company may calls for return goods at the end of the seasons as per Company’s policy.
 At the point of sale, a refund liability and a corresponding adjustment to revenue is recognised for those products expected to be returned.
-At the same time, the Company has a right to recover the product when customers exercise their right of return; consequently, the Company recognises a right-to-returned-goods asset and a corresponding adjustment to cost of sales.
+At the same time, the Company has a right to recover the product when the return occurs; consequently, the Company recognises a right-to- returned-goods asset with a corresponding adjustment to cost of sales.
 The Company uses its accumulated historical experience to estimate the number of returns on a seasonal basis using the expected value method.
 It is considered highly probable that a significant reversal in the cumulative revenue recognised will not occur given the consistent level of returns over previous years.

 2.18.2 Interest income